JimLynchCodes/rust-cli-exercises/18_database_crud/README.md

-# Mongo CRUD
+# Database CRUD
-Create a cli tool that creates, reads, updates, and deletes data to and from a MongoDB database!
+Create a cli tool that creates, reads, updates, and deletes data to and from a database!

 <br/>

 ## Backstory
 Being able to read from and write to a databases is such an empowering skill that we had to create an example here!

-Since MongoDB is a fast, scalable, and easy to use database your company has decided to use it, and now you want to interact with it via your command line tools!
+Data needs to exist outside of the user's own device, and a great place for your applications and cli tools to store data is a database!

 <br/>